 National Child Safety Council does not endorse or recommend any commercial products, processes, or services.
 The views and opinions of authors expressed on National Child Safety Council's web site do not necessarily state or reflect those of National Child Safety Council, and they may not be used for advertising or product endorsement purposes.

 The National Child Safety Council site may provide links to other Internet sites only for the convenience of World Wide Web users.
 National Child Safety Council is not responsible for the availability or content of these external sites, nor does National Child Safety Council endorse, warrant, or guarantee the products, services, or information described or offered at these other Internet sites.

 Thank you for visiting the National Child Safety Council (NCSC) Web site.
-We are committed to the privacy of our visitors.
+We are committed to the privacy of our donors and visitors.
 We collect no personal information about you when you visit our Web site unless you choose to provide that information to us.
 Here is how we handle information about your visit to our Web site.

 Information collected and stored automatically: If you do nothing during your visit but browse through the Web site, read pages, or download information, we will gather and store certain information about your visit automatically.
 This information does not identify you personally.
 We automatically collect and store information like the following concerning your visit: